guerilla7/CyberMoE/README.md

 -   `CyberMoe.py`: The original command-line application for training and demonstration.
 -   `app.py`: The new interactive Streamlit web demo.
 -   `model.py`: Contains the core PyTorch model definitions (`CyberMoE`, `Expert`, `GatingNetwork`) and the training logic, making the model reusable.
+-   `preprocessor.py`: Extracts cybersecurity entities and domain relevance scores used by the model.
+-   `feedback.py`: Lightweight JSONL logger for RLHF feedback.
+-   `rlhf_reward_model.py`: Trains a tiny reward model from feedback signals.
+-   `finetune_from_feedback.py`: Fine-tunes `CyberMoE` on collected feedback and persists a checkpoint.
 -   `requirements.txt`: A list of all Python dependencies for the project.
 -   `SETUP_GUIDE.md`: A detailed guide for setting up the environment, especially for GPU usage.